wp-plugins/wp-ultimate-csv-importer/Readme.txt

 * Mapping template feature with edit option.
 * Auto mapping and specific column update in Update feature.

-** Now stable version 3.7.1 available to download with hotlinked featured image fix.
+** Now stable version 3.7.2 available to download with hot linked featured image fix.
 Visit [www.wpultimatecsvimporter.com](http://www.wpultimatecsvimporter.com) for more news and future plans.

 WP Ultimate CSV Importer Plugin proven much effective advanced CSV File Importer With Ultimate User Friendly Features.
-It is much easy now even for newbies to import any csv file as any wordpress post type and associated fields by simple mapping feature.
+It is much easy now even for newbies to import csv file exported from any tool, app or software.
+Import as any wordpress post type and associated fields by simple mapping feature.
 Now import any CSV file as thousands of post, page and custom post types.
 This is admin side free plugin helps you in bulk edit, create and import posts type for your blog or site.

 = Video Walkthrough =

 <p>https://www.youtube.com/watch?v=Guv5zR7fgW0&list=PL2k3Ck1bFtbQqFhOK7g08kxENI4qQkmC</p>

 = Highlights =
+* Import CSV from any source as wordpress posts
 * New Terminate & Continue feature is added.
 * Complete export feature with improved filters
 * Import external/internal images in line to any posts